StellarSand/privacy-settings/Privacy Settings/Google-Chrome-M-Privacy-Settings.md

 - Save and fill addresses: Off

 #### Privacy and security
-- Access payment methods: Off
+- Safe Browsing: Enhanced protection
+- Always use secure connections: On
 - Preload pages for faster browsing and searching: Off
 - "Do Not Track": On
+- Privacy Sandbox > FLoC > Off